ashinw/house-prj-pub/lower-level/section-H-requirements.md

 |LLH-REQ15|The kitchen shall have power outlets appropriately positioned near each corner|||
 |LLH-REQ17|The kitchen shall be tiled|||
 |LLH-REQ18|The fridge will have an water inlet for the ice dispenser|||

+** - Optional requirement which may prove unnecessary given the situation

 ## Solution